sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Wcontrol.png" width="400" height="30">
 </p>

 * **Step 3**: We select the best individuals.
 We apply genetic operators of crossover (Two-points) and mutation (Flipbit), generating new individuals (offspring) for the next generation.
-These operators are applied with a probability *p_{m}* and *p_{c}* since not all individuals have mutations.
+These operators are applied with a probability *Pm* and *Pc*.
 The mutation operator allows us to reach other points in the search space since it allows us to **avoid local minima**, making the search for the best solution more efficient.

 * **Step 4**: The process is repeated until convergence or when stop conditions are achieved.